 (iii) Be a graduate of an Oral and Maxillofacial Residency Program accredited by CODA.

 (2) In addition to meeting one or more of the above criteria, the dentist must also have a current and documented proficiency in advanced cardiac life support (ACLS).

 (3) Procedures for administration:

-(a) Patients receiving deep sedation or general anesthesia must have continual monitoring of their heart rate, blood pressure, and respiration.
-In so doing, the licensee must utilize electrocardiographic monitoring and pulse oximetry;
+(a) Patients receiving deep sedation or general anesthesia must have continual monitoring of their heart rate, blood pressure, respiration, and expired carbon dioxide (CO2).
+In so doing, the licensee must utilize electrocardiographic monitoring, pulse oximetry, and end-tidal CO2 monitoring;

 (b) The patient's blood pressure and heart rate shall be recorded every five minutes and respiration rate shall be recorded at least every fifteen minutes;